Student Information

 Long Bio

-I am a PhD student in the Evolutionary Anthropology program at the School of Human Evolution and Social Change, affiliated with both the Institute of Human Origins and the Center for Evolution and Medicine.
+I am a PhD student in the Evolutionary Anthropology program at the School of Human Evolution and Social Change, affiliated with the Center for Evolution and Medicine and Institute of Human Origins.
 I am co-advised by Dr. Joan Silk and Dr. India Schneider-Crease.

 Originally from Austin, Texas, I earned my BS in Biology and Anthropology from Texas State University.
-During my time at Texas State, I worked with Dr. Jill Pruetz to study the impact of adult female density on feeding associated behaviors within subgroups of a spider monkey (Ateles geoffroyi) community at the Camaquiri Conservation Initiative in Limón, Costa Rica.
-Additionally, I worked in the Kang Lab, where I helped to better characterize a small RNA molecule known as a tRNA-derived fragment and its role in systemic acquired resistance in Arabidopsis thaliana.
+During my time there, I worked with Dr. Jill Pruetz to study the impact of adult female presence on feeding associated behaviors within subgroups of a spider monkey (Ateles geoffroyi) community at the Camaquiri Conservation Initiative in Limón, Costa Rica.
+Additionally, I worked in Dr. Hong-Gu Kang's Lab for 2.5 years, where I helped to better characterize the activity patterns of a small RNA molecule, known as a tRNA-derived fragment, after pathogen exposure in Arabidopsis thaliana.

 Education